kenliew728/kickstarter-analysis/README.md

 | Successful  |  839  |
 | Failed      |  493  |
 | Canceled    |  37   |
----
+#### *Theater Outcome vs. Launch Month Trend Chart*
-In order to observe the outcome result by month, a line chart is created to visualize the outcome by month.
+A line chart is created to visualize the outcome categories by month

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/70525492/92652912-375b0080-f2b3-11ea-952a-5901e397599f.png)
 ---
-*Analysis of Outcomes Based on Goals*
+#### *Analysis of Outcomes Based on Goals*
-* To further analyze the trend, the study also look into the percentage of successful, failed, and cancels campaign in relation to campaign goal range.
-The purpose of this analysis is to understand if the range of goal amount constribute to higher campaign success rate.
----
-* The chart below previews the Outcome based on Goals
+A second study was added to understand the outcomes of kickstarter campaign based on funding goal.
+A range of funding goal is created in a table format.
+Using the "CountIfs" function, the table conduct a count of number of successful, failed, and canceled campaign.
+The data is then use to calculate the percentage of each category.
+Once completed, a chart is plotted to visualize the trend of each category to the range of funding goals.
+This will allow us to analyze if the funding goal influence the success rate of kickstarter campaign.
+#### *Kickstarter Campaign Outcomes vs Funding Goal Range Chart*
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/70525492/92654413-65414480-f2b5-11ea-9e41-f915b27e588d.png)
 ---
 ### Challenges and Difficulties Encountered*
 The main difficulty was trying to insert screenshots of the chart into Github readable code.
+Regression analysis, statistical analysis,